plumvillage/oracles/_sources/tmp/oracles.txt

 #.

-    | With gentle conference, soft and affable.
-    | Let your indulgence set me free.
+    | Yet with my nobler reason 'gainst my fury
+    | Do I take part: the rarer action is
+    | In virtue than in vengeance.

 #.

-    | Light, seeking light, doth light of light beguile;
-    | Now let not Nature's hand keep the wild flood confin'd!
+    | For nought so vile that on the earth doth live
+    | But to the earth some special good doth give,

 #.